cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/app_usage_events/_header.md

-## Usage Events
+## App Usage Events

-Usage events are a record of changes in the usage of apps, services, and tasks.
+App usage events are a record of changes in the usage of apps and tasks.
 Examples include starting an application, scaling an application (from, say, one to three instances), and stopping an application.